A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} way humans interact with data is undergoing a revolutionary transformation.
-Traditionally, handling data-related tasks from management, preparation, and analysis has been a demanding endeavor, requiring specialized expertise, extensive manual effort, and solid technical proficiency~\cite{datascience_survey, cady2024data, chai2023datamanagement_survey, fernandes2023data, chai2023demystifying, qin2020vis_survey}.
-Therefore, a long-standing aspiration in data science and analytics has been to develop an intelligent agent capable of autonomously managing, preparing, and analyzing data to deliver trustworthy insights with minimal human intervention~\cite{zhou2025survey}.
+Traditionally, handling data-related tasks has been a demanding endeavor, requiring specialized expertise, extensive manual effort, and solid technical proficiency~\cite{datascience_survey, cady2024data, chai2023datamanagement_survey, fernandes2023data, chai2023demystifying, qin2020vis_survey}, fueling a long-standing aspiration in data science and analytics to develop an intelligent agent capable of autonomously managing, preparing, and analyzing data to deliver trustworthy insights with minimal human intervention~\cite{zhou2025survey}.

 The advent of large language models (LLMs) and LLM agents is bringing us closer to this vision~\cite{li2024llm, zhou2023llm,li2025data+}.
-Leveraging their remarkable capabilities in comprehension and reasoning~\cite{minaee2024large, lead, aot}, LLM agents have evolved beyond simple question answering.
-Recent advances in LLM-based agents demonstrate not only enhanced reasoning ability but also emerging capacities for environmental perception and interaction, memory retention, problem decomposition, strategic planning, and external tool invocation~\cite{liu2025advances}.
-For instance, early frameworks like ReAct~\cite{yao2023react} integrate reasoning with action, enabling LLMs to create and adjust high-level plans while interacting with external environments.
-Building on this, CoALA~\cite{sumers2023cognitive} introduces a memory system to augment decision-making, while AFlow~\cite{zhang2024aflow} focuses on the automated generation and optimization of agentic workflows.
-Tool-using in LLM agents is also a significant topic.
-ToolQA~\cite{zhuang2023toolqa} explores the use of external tools like database loaders and code sandboxes, and more recent efforts like ReTool~\cite{feng2025retool} employ reinforcement learning to further enhance the tool invocation capabilities of LLM agents.
+Leveraging their remarkable capabilities in comprehension and reasoning~\cite{minaee2024large, lead, aot}, LLM agents have evolved beyond simple question answering~\cite{liu2025advances}.
+Recent advances in LLM-based agents demonstrate not only enhanced reasoning ability but also emerging capacities for environmental perception and interaction~\cite{yao2023react, yao2024language}, memory retention~\cite{sumers2023cognitive}, strategic planning~\cite{zhang2024aflow}, and external tool invocation~\cite{zhuang2023toolqa, feng2025retool}.